ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 # Security Considerations

+This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework
+{{I-D.ietf-ace-oauth-authz}}.
+As it follows this framework's general approach, the general security and privacy considerations from section 6 and section 7 also apply to this profile.

 Constrained devices that use DTLS {{RFC6347}} are inherently vulnerable to Denial of Service (DoS) attacks as the handshake protocol requires creation of internal state within the device.
 This